SysBioChalmers/GECKO/README.md

 See the supporting information of [Sánchez et al. (2017)]([citation](https://dx.doi.org/10.15252/msb.20167411))

-## Using the cobra_gecko Python package for obtaining an adjusted GECKO model object
+## Using the geckopy Python package for obtaining an adjusted GECKO model object

-If all you need is the ecYeast7 model to use together with cobrapy you can use the `cobra_gecko` Python package.
+If all you need is the ecYeast7 model to use together with cobrapy you can use the `geckopy` Python package.

 ### Required software